 Can I Move to France After Brexit?

 Moving within Europe after Brexit is no longer as simple as it once was.
 However, you can still move to France after the UK’s exit from the EU for periods of 1 to 4 years with a visa.
 Once there, you can apply for permanent French Residency.
-Here are some important things to note as a non-EU citizen:

 Before applying, you will need to find the appropriate visa, depending on your circumstances and situation.
 There are visas available for those looking to work or study in France, those who have family in the country, or those who wish to retire.
+Different visa types include the VLS-TS (long-stay visa equivalent to a residence permit), talent passport for highly skilled workers, or the visitor visa for retirees with sufficient financial means.

 If you do not secure a residence permit, you will need to return home once your visa expires.
+Overstaying your visa can result in re-entry bans and complicate future visa applications for France and other Schengen countries.

 Why Move to France?

 Welcoming more than 89 million tourists a year, France is the most visited country in the world thanks to its iconic landmarks, world-class architecture, and sensational food.
 Not only is the country popular with tourists, but thousands of people also move there in search of a better quality of life.
-The rich culture, history, and diversity attract expats from across the globe, with people settling in regions far beyond popular destinations such as Paris and Nice.

 France is home to some of the world’s best ski resorts, offering breathtaking views of the snow-capped mountains and valleys.
 Resorts such as Chamonix and Val d’Isere are hotspots for tourism during the peak ski season, perfectly suited for skiers and snowboarders of any ability.
-If you’re looking for something a little more relaxing, the southern regions boast a pleasant year-round climate, ideal for country walks, al fresco dining, and soaking up the sun on one of the country’s many beaches.

 French Culture

 The French are particularly proud of their language.
 When moving to any new country, familiarising yourself with the language is highly valued by the locals.
 Whilst the majority of residents speak English as a second language, attempts to learn certain French phrases will be appreciated and will make living in France much easier.
+Administrative processes, healthcare appointments, and dealing with utilities will be significantly smoother with basic French language skills.
+Many expats find that conversational French dramatically improves their quality of life and integration into local communities.
+Language courses are widely available, and practising with locals is encouraged – don’t be afraid to make mistakes.

 Healthcare in France

 France has a high-quality healthcare system that covers all citizens.
+Consistently ranked among the top healthcare systems globally by the World Health Organization, France offers comprehensive medical coverage with shorter waiting times than the UK NHS.
 State healthcare is not free; however, costs are covered by both state and patient contributions.
 This means that you will have to pay up-front for some of your treatments, with the national insurance fund, Caisse Primaire d’Assurance Maladie (CPAM), repaying part of the costs at a later date.
-To receive French healthcare, you must be registered.
+Typically, 70% of standard medical costs are reimbursed, though this varies by treatment type.
+Serious or long-term illnesses receive 100% reimbursement.

 Affordable Property

 There is a strong renting culture in France, with many French citizens opting to rent rather than purchase a property.
 Rentals are also typically cheaper in France than in the UK.
+On average, a one-bedroom apartment in the city centre costs around £650 per month, or around £500 per month in the suburbs.
+Outside major cities, expect 30-40% lower rental costs.
+French rental law heavily favours tenants, providing excellent protection and security.

 Proximity to the UK

 A huge advantage of moving to France is that it is easy to stay connected to friends and family in the UK.
 The Eurostar can take you to London from Paris in just over 2 hours.
-There are also regular direct flights across the UK to many regions in France.
-There are also ferry and Eurotunnel options for those who wish to drive.
-This means that you can enjoy living abroad without feeling cut off and gives you the ability to head back to the UK for regular visits.
+Multiple Eurostar services run daily, with advance tickets starting from £39.
+Direct trains connect London to Lille, Lyon, Avignon, and Marseille.

 Working in France as a UK Citizen